Lake Eacham Rainbowfish, Melanotaenia eachamensis Allen & Cross 1982

 Lake Eacham Rainbowfish, Melanotaenia eachamensis, from Lake Euramoo, Queensland.
 Source: Neil Armstrong.
 License: All rights reserved

 A small silvery to bluish rainbowfish with a dark mid-lateral stripe, two fainter ventral bands, and reddish fins.
-Breeding males may be bronze to orange with a black margins on the dorsal and anal fins.
-They also have longer, more pointed and more brightly coloured fins than females.
+Breeding males may be bronze to orange with a black margin on the dorsal and anal fins, and longer, more pointed and more brightly coloured fins than females.

 Lake Eacham Rainbowfish, Melanotaenia eachamensis Allen & Cross 1982